-From Galenus to the Whisclepius
+From Galen to the Whisclepius

 The Whisclepius — also known as the Whisculaap — was chosen as the symbol for this Culi-Clinical and Culi-Medical approach.